 With the normal function macro ready, the Black-Scholes formula can be directly transcribed as an Excel function macro (see Figure 2).

-You can read MacUser’s review of Excel from the first issue (October ‘85).
+You can learn about Excel charting (Sep ‘86) or read MacUser’s review of Excel from the first issue (Oct ‘85).

-“Where is the Sin in Synergy?” asks Michael D. Wesley on page 60 in reviewing the MacCharlie: a product the promises to turn your Mac into a PC!
+“Where is the Sin in Synergy?” asks Michael D. Wesley on page 60 in reviewing the MacCharlie: a product that promises to turn your Mac into a PC!